-Although TJX Companies historically does well during recessions, this is the first time the company is seeing business accelerate during a recession, its chief executive told analysts last week.
+Framingham, Mass. – Although TJX Companies historically does well during recessions, this is the first time the company is seeing business accelerate during a recession, its chief executive told analysts this morning.

 The company is entering the fourth quarter with the wind at its back.
 Third quarter profit from continuing operations jumped 40%, with profit up 52% in the Marmaxx division, up by double-digits for the Home Goods chain and up 15% in Canada in the Winners/Home Sense division.